We are a KNOW. SEE. RESPOND. Organization

 Not only does the Y focus on the safety of your children in our care, but we also want to provide you with the information to protect your child everywhere.

 Employees who are trained in abuse prevention are more likely to understand their role as protector, to recognize the signs that abuse is occurring, and to report suspicious or inappropriate behaviors.
 Trained staff members are also less likely to place themselves in situations where they could be falsely accused.

 Five days can help protect kids for a lifetime.

-As we continue to create and support a safe environment for children, we participate in The Five Days of Action to raise awareness and inspire adults to take action to protect children from sexual abuse.
+As we continue to create and support a safe environment for children, we are participating in The Five Days of Action to raise awareness and inspire adults to take action to protect children from abuse.

 Follow along with us on social media to learn more about how we can Know, See, and Respond.
 Follow us on Facebook

 Information about abuse.